Acing a Job Interview

 13. Take credit for your achievements

 Ensure you take credit for what you’ve achieved in previous roles.
-Keep in mind to be clear on what your actual contribution in your team’s situation and how your actions influenced the overall outcome of any projects that you were a part of.
+Keep in mind to be clear on what your actual contribution was in your team’s situation and how your actions influenced the overall outcome of any projects that you were a part of.

 14. Preparation is key